LilacMuhanna/Object-Remover/readme.txt

-# Advanced DL Course Final Project: Digital Image Automation
+# **Advanced ML DL Course Final Project: Digital Image Automation**
-Contributors:: Adi Dokhan & Lilac Muhanna
+**Authors**: Adi Douchan & Lilac Muhanna

-## Project Overview
+## **Project Overview**

-This project focuses on developing automated methods for digital image editing, particularly the detection and removal of objects from images.
-Utilizing the COCO 2017 dataset and the FiftyOne library, we enhanced the process efficiency from data preprocessing to model training.
+This project explores advanced automated methods for digital image editing, specifically through object detection and removal using deep learning techniques.
+By leveraging the COCO 2017 dataset and the FiftyOne library, we aim to improve efficiency and accuracy in processing digital images for varied applications, from aesthetic enhancements to privacy protection.

-## Components
+## **Components**

-1. Object Detection in Images: Implementation of YOLOv5 for real-time object detection and its optimization for vehicle identification within images.
-2. Object Removal from Images: Use of Mask R-CNN for accurate object segmentation followed by the DeepFill GAN for reconstructing the image areas from which objects were removed.
+### **Object Detection**
+- **Technique Used**: YOLOv5 for real-time object detection.
+- **Optimization**: Customized for efficient vehicle identification.

+### **Object Removal**
+- **Technique Used**: Mask R-CNN for precise object segmentation.
+- **Post-Processing**: DeepFill GANs employed to naturally reconstruct image areas post-object removal.

-## Highlights
+## **Highlights**

-- Data Handling: Automated the data conversion from COCO's JSON to YOLO format using FiftyOne, focusing on vehicle images to refine detection relevance.
+- **Data Handling**: Automated data preprocessing and conversion from COCO format to YOLO using FiftyOne, focusing exclusively on vehicle-related images.
-- Model Efficiency: Customized YOLOv5 to detect objects swiftly and accurately, with DeepFill GAN effectively filling in the removed areas, ensuring natural-looking images.
-- User Interface: Developed a user-friendly interface that allows for easy upload and processing of images, providing instant results without user-intensive operations.
+- **Model Efficiency**: Enhanced YOLOv5's speed and accuracy for object detection; integrated DeepFill GAN for high-fidelity image restoration.
+- **User Interface**: Developed an intuitive interface that simplifies the uploading and editing process, enabling users to achieve desired outcomes with minimal effort.

-## Conclusion
+## **Conclusion**

-Our project demonstrates significant advancements in automated image processing, proving effective in both detecting and seamlessly removing objects.
-This sets a robust foundation for further exploration and development of more sophisticated image editing tools.
+Our project significantly advances the field of automated digital image processing, providing robust tools for object detection and seamless object removal.
+These improvements not only enhance user experience but also broaden the practical applications of image editing technology.